ts-azure-services/drift-primer/_sources/year_in_review.md

 Though this was an initial step, the team is now geared up to further expand the range of possible ML solutions to target even more use cases around customer experience.

-**Note:** Through this example, we attempted to focus on concept and data drift discretely.
-In reality, there is likely a continuous interplay of both concept and data drift at the same time.
-Both the underlying data attributes may change, as well as their relationship to the target variable.
+Through this example, we attempted to model concept and data drift discretely.
+In reality, these are not mutually exclusive and a combination of concept and data drift may creep into production models.
 In this example, we also treated the datasets as specific batches at various points in time.
-This simplified the exercise, but in reality, one will have to manage this effort with real-time data and understand how changes are impacting the model on a daily basis.
-This of course, depends on the model, the standards for accuracy and the business use case.
+This simplified the exercise, but in reality, one will have to decide on where to start and end batches of data for training, whether to include the old data with newer batches, etc. Another important factor is the trade-off between choosing features that may be high in accuracy, but volatile from a drift perspective and conversely, those that are less predictive, but more stable over time, hence reducing the need to keep retraining.
+All this of course, depends on the model, the standards for accuracy and the business use case.

 We hope you've enjoyed this primer!